-- 2. Official transcripts of secondary school transcripts and a certified English translation (WES; www.wes.org) of transcripts in languages other than English - 3.
+- 1. Letter of recommendation from a guidance counselor or an academic instructor. - 2.
+Official transcripts of secondary school transcripts and a certified English translation (WES; www.wes.org) of transcripts in languages other than English - 3.
 Proof of English language proficiency as indicated above - 4.
 Financial certification in two forms is required in English: An affidavit of support from the sponsor and a bank statement from the sponsor's bank account with USD amounts stated - 5.
 Any other documentation required by a specific Spring Hill College academic program